A PushMetrics agent at the center, surrounded by the things it can do: SQL, charts, email, Slack, Tableau and memory

 🚀

-Every PushMetrics workspace comes with a default agent called PushMetrics Assistant.
-It's already set up with the most common tools and permissions, so you can just open the Requests page and start asking questions.
+Every workspace ships with a default agent called PushMetrics Assistant.
+It already has the usual tools and permissions wired up, so you can open the Requests page and just start typing.

 A quick glossary

 Agent.
-An AI assistant you've named and configured.
-It has its own personality, model, and set of tools.
+An assistant you've named and set up.
+Each one has its own role description, its own model, and its own toolbox.

 Conversation (or ticket).
 One chat with an agent.
-PushMetrics calls these tickets because each one has a status, an assignee, and a full history, like a help-desk ticket.
+We call them tickets because each one has a status, an assignee, a priority, and a full history, the same as a help-desk ticket.

 Tool.
-One thing an agent can do, like run a SQL query, send an email, or post to Slack.
-You'll see each tool call as a card in the chat.
+One specific action: running a query, sending an email, posting to Slack.
+Each call shows up as its own card in the chat.